 0'37; Voices: Philip Grant, Kevin Koustrup, David McCaig

-This is the prelude.
-Screams, echo, and feedback announce the arrival of the Invisible PAIN Field Generator.
+This prelude of screams, echo, and feedback announces the arrival of the Invisible PAIN Field Generator.
 A boy laughs at a broken tape recorder.
 A friend tries to get a radio to work.

 PAIN Field Theme